khubyar/sample-sns-sqs-multi-region/README.md

 ![alt text](images/diagram.jpg)

+## Prerequisites
+- AWS CLI configured with appropriate permissions
+- Ruby (for running the producer script)
+- Git

 ## Deployment Instructions
 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository:
     ```